 The main risk factor for LBD is age.
 Most people who develop the disease are over age 50.
 One study found that people between 70 and 79 are at the highest risk.5

 Research shows that gender also plays a role in LBD.
 One study found that men are 2 times more likely than women to develop the disease.5

 Some diseases and health conditions, including Parkinson’s disease and REM sleep behavior disorder, have been linked to a higher risk of LBD.
-Only about 10 percent of LBD cases are hereditary.4 There is currently no genetic test that can predict whether someone will develop LBD.
+Only about 10 percent of LBD cases are inherited.
+There is currently no genetic test that can predict whether someone will develop LBD.4

 How is LBD different from Parkinson’s and Alzheimer’s disease?

 LBD is an umbrella term for 2 similar diagnoses: